 The feature race on Royal Ascot day 2 is the Group 1 Prince of Wales’s Stakes.
 Run over just shy of 1m2f, the contest has a prestigious role of honour that – in recent years – includes the likes of Poet’s Word and Crystal Ocean.
 Only three horses in history have won the race more than once, with the most recent being Muhtarram (1994 & 1995).

 Succeeding the Prince of Wales’s Stakes is the Royal Hunt Cup.
 The mile contest often has fields of more than twenty runners, making it notoriously one of the most difficult handicaps at Royal Ascot.
 The race is open to horses aged three or older, yet there has just been one winner older than six (Field Of Dream, 2014) since its inception back in 1980.

-The first race of Royal Ascot 2021 that is consigned to two-year-olds is the Windsor Castle Stakes.
-This Listed event is run over 5f, and was won last year by Tactical – a horse owned by Her Majesty, the Queen.
+The first race of Royal Ascot 2023 that is consigned to two-year-olds is the Windsor Castle Stakes.
+This Listed event is run over 5f, and was won last year by Little Big Bear for trainer A P O’Brien.

 For all tips for day 2, please visit our Royal Ascot Day 2 Tips Page here.

 Royal Ascot Day 3 Tips

 Day Three of Royal Ascot 2023 kicks off with the Norfolk Stakes, the race is run over 5f and open to two-year-old horses.
 The race was promoted to Group 2 level in 2006, and Lester Piggott is currently the most successful rider in the race’s history, having taken the Norfolk on no fewer than nine occasions.